MohammedOmar123/To-app/README.md

 # To-app
-Simple to do app using PHP and MySql
+Simple To Do App using PHP and MySql